joreilly86/joreilly86/README.md

 - 🔍 **Interests:** Dedicated to leveraging Python for automating and optimizing civil and structural engineering tasks.
 - 🤝 **Collaboration:** Open to partnerships that focus on creating efficient engineering scripts and tools for real-world design challenges.
 - 🎓 **Current Project:** Leading the development of [flocode.dev](https://flocode.dev/), a Python resource aimed at professional engineers.
 - 📰 **My Newsletter:** [Flocode: Engineering Insights 🌊](https://flocode.substack.com/).
 Learn about practical coding applications and AI tools tailored for engineers.
-Subscribe for free!
 - 🔬 For real-world engineering work, come and see me on [LinkedIn](https://www.linkedin.com/in/james-o-reilly-engineering/)

 <!---